kassko/data-mapper-bundle/README.md

 [![Total Downloads](https://poser.pugx.org/kassko/data-access-bundle/downloads.png)](https://packagist.org/packages/kassko/data-access-bundle)
 [![Latest Unstable Version](https://poser.pugx.org/kassko/data-access-bundle/v/unstable.png)](https://packagist.org/packages/kassko/data-access-bundle)

 This bundle integrates the component data-access into Symfony projects.
-This component allows to give an object representation of raw data.
-It gives a lot of flexibility to representate these raw data and allows to make intelligent mapping.
+This component is a mapper which gives a lot of flexibility to representate some raw data like objects.

 To know more about this component and how to use it, please read the [data-access documentation reference](https://github.com/kassko/data-access/blob/master/README.md).